OxfordSKA/OSKAR/python/docs/container_singularity.rst

    singularity exec --nv ./OSKAR-2.7.6-Python3.sif python3 hello-world.py

-Running a Singularity container is conceptually similar to simply running a process, so this command can be included in a SLURM script and run on a GPU node using a standard scheduler.
+Running a Singularity container is conceptually similar to running a process, so this command can be included in a SLURM script and run on a GPU node using a standard scheduler.